-Evaporated milk and condensed milk are essentially the same thing except for the sugar.
+Evaporated milk and condensed milk are essentially the same things except for the sugar.
 Both are cooked down until about 60% of the water is evaporated, but it becomes condensed milk with the addition of sugar (in about a 1:2 ratio of sugar to milk), and it’s cooked long enough to dissolve all that sugar.

 I choose not to make my microwave fudge with evaporated milk because it adds that extra careful-cooking step to liquefy the sugar completely.
 Fool-proof, remember?
 I’m going with condensed . . .